DevnagriAI/devnagri_docs/guide/Client_Guide.md

 ![orderstatus](./images/OrderListUpdate.png)

-To check the order status user need to click on the order button in the navidation bar.
+To check the order status user needs to click on the order button in the navidation bar.
 On the landing page the order listing will be available with all the details.
-The “Status” option will be showing the current status of the order.
-The different statuses can be:
+The “Status” column shows the current status of the order.
+The different options can be:

 1. Processing:
-This status remain till the file is completely processed and is ready for translation.
+This order is being processed.

 2. Unassigned:
 This status indicates that translators are yet to be assigned for the order.